Lead Opinion

 After 2004, Nettles received seven additional rules violations reports.
 On February 26, 2008, staff issued Nettles a rules

 On July 30, 2009, the Board convened a second parole suitability hearing for Nettles.
-At the hearing, the presiding commissioner first described the facts of Nettles‘s crime of conviction, characterizing it as “one of the most atrocious and cruel acts I‘ve read” and stating that Nettles‘s motive was “ridiculously heinous.”
-The commissioner then reviewed Nettles‘s prior criminal history.
+At the hearing, the presiding commissioner first described the facts of Nettles’s crime of conviction, characterizing it as “one of the most atrocious and cruel acts I’ve read” and stating that Nettles’s motive was “ridiculously heinous.”
+The commissioner then reviewed Nettles’s prior criminal history.
 Nettles had a long string of convictions beginning at age seventeen and had been in and out of prison for offenses including possession of drugs, assault with a deadly weapon, battery on a peace officer, and robbery.
 Nettles was on parole for the robbery conviction when he committed the attempted murder for which he was sentenced to life imprisonment.
-The commissioner stated that Nettles‘s lengthy criminal history illustrated his inability to learn from prior incarcerations.
+The commissioner stated that Nettles’s lengthy criminal history illustrated his inability tо learn from prior incarcerations.

 The commissioner next explained the hearing panel’s concerns about Nettles’s mental state and attitude about the crime.
 In the hearing panel’s view, Nettles’s letter to the victim did not express true remorse.
 Further, Nettles had not taken responsibility for his conduct and lacked insight that would enable him to change his behavior.
 The commissioner discussed a May 2007 psychological report, which gave Nettles “a rating of overall moderate likelihood to become involved in a violent offense if released.”
 Finally, the commissioner stated that Nettles was argumentative and stubborn, “challenge[d] authority at every given opportunity,” and refused to restrain himself, as evidenced by his numerous rules violations.
 The commissioner noted the forty-six rules violation reports that had been issued to Nettles while he was in prison.
 Nettles “continued to display negative behavior while incarcerated,” and as a result was placed in segregated housing.
 Moreover, Nettles had not taken any significant steps to gain skills to function outside of prison.
 Nevertheless, a deputy commissioner noted some positive steps Nettles had taken, including a slight reduction in the number of rules violations reports issued to Nettles in recent years.

 The panel of the Board of Parole Hearings concluded that Nettles was unsuitable for parole because he “still pose[d] an unreasonable risk of danger if released from prison.”
 This finding was “based on weighing the considerations provided in the California Code of Regulations.”
-As authorized by the regulations, the commissioner made recommendations regarding “what steps may be undertaken to enhance the possibility of a grant of parole at a future hearing,”
+As authorized by the regulations, the commissioner made recommendations regarding “what steps may be undertaken to enhance the possibility of a grant of parole at a future hearing,” Cal.
+Code Regs. tit.
+15, § 2304, telling Nettles that “[f]or next time, you certainly need to become and remain disciplinary free.”

 The district court dismissed Nettles’s petition, holding that he could not show that expungement of the 2008 rules violation report was likely to accelerate his eligibility for parole.
 Nettles timely appealed the district court’s decision.

-We review de novo a district court‘s decision to deny a petition for habeas corpus.
+We review de novo a district court’s decision to deny a petition for habeas corpus.
 Bailey v.
-Hill, 599 F.3d 976, 978 (9th Cir.
-2010).
-We also review de novo a district court‘s determination that it does not have jurisdiction over a habeas corpus petition.
-Id.
+Hill,

 II